-The ADI AD1980 AC '97 audio CODEC provides 6-channel audio capability.
-Install the SoundMAX Audio Driver and Application from the support CD that came with the motherboard package to activate the 6-channel audio feature.
+The RealTek ALC650 AC'97 audio CODEC provides 6-channel audio capability.
+The support CD that came with the motherboard package includes the driver for the 6-channel audio feature.

 You must use 4-channel or 6-channel speakers for this setup.